 The U.S. Dept. of Agriculture’s Animal and Plant Health Inspection Service (APHIS) requires that travelers entering the United States from a foreign country declare all fruit, vegetables, plants and plant products, meat and meat products, animals, birds and eggs.
 This includes agricultural products of U.S. origin.
 Fruits, vegetables, meats, and birds taken out of the United States cannot always be reentered into the country.
 APHIS offers traveler tips for facilitating inspection at the international border.

-Travelers purchasing Alaska Native arts made with wildlife parts while in Alaska who drive back through Canada to the Lower 48 with these items, should check regulations beforehand.
-(Mammoth and mastodon ivory require no paperwork, but walrus ivory does).
-The U.S. Fish & Wildlife Service and Alaska State Council on the Arts have issued a Customs Guide to Alaska Native Arts.
-View or download the guide.
-You may also request a copy by phoning 1-800-858-7621.
-The U.S. Fish and Wildlife Service Import Export Office is located in Anchorage; phone (907) 271-6198.
+When purchasing Canadian or Alaska Native arts made with wildlife parts (e.g. bone, hide, fur, claws, feathers, etc.) ask about possible problems crossing the border, or check regulations beforehand.
+For example, mammoth and mastodon ivory do not require paperwork, but walrus ivory does.
+The U.S. Fish & Wildlife Service and Alaska State Council on the Arts have issued A Customs Guide to Alaska Native Arts specifically for items bought in Alaska that are being exported out of the U.S. You may download a copy or call the U.S. Fish and Wildlife Service Import Export Office (Anchorage, AK); phone (907) 271-6198.

 Personal exemptions for U.S. residents are dependent on how long you have been out of the country; if you have been out of the country more than once in a 30-day period; and the total value of the merchandise you are bringing back with you, as well as its country of origin.
 Personal exemptions are $200, $800, or $1,600.
 There are limits on the amount of alcoholic beverages, cigarettes, cigars, and other tobacco products that may be included in a resident’s personal exemption.
 Differences are explained in “Know Before You Go”.

-Invasive Species: Be aware that when crossing the border by ferry or automobile, you may unintentionally transport invasive weeds and other pests that can damage Alaska’s ecosystems.
-Learn about the risks that invasive species pose and simple steps you can take to avoid facilitating their spread.
-Alaska has a unique opportunity to prevent the introduction of species that have harmed natural resources elsewhere.
+Invasive Species: When crossing the border by ferry or automobile, you may unintentionally transport invasive weeds and other pests that can damage Alaska’s ecosystems.

-Resource managers in Alaska have identified spotted knapweed as a high priority species for prevention and eradication, due to its potential to severely harm moose, deer, caribou, elk and salmon.
-Introduced to North America a couple hundred years ago, spotted knapweed has severely infested the northwestern United States and Southern British Columbia.
+Spotted knapweed has been identified as a high priority species for prevention and eradication, due to its potential to severely harm moose, deer, caribou, elk and salmon.
+Introduced to North America a couple hundred years ago, spotted knapweed has severely infested the northwestern U.S. and southern British Columbia.
 Knapweeds replace native grass species, which can decrease forage for livestock and wildlife.
 It also increases soil erosion, which degrades fish habitat.
 Once established, controlling spotted knapweed is difficult and costly.

 Small populations of spotted knapweed have been found in Alaska.
-We encourage you to employ the following practices to prevent the spread of spotted knapweed and other unwanted invasives.
-Wash vehicles thoroughly and often, especially before entering Alaska; pay special attention to areas where soil is likely to be trapped, such as on the insides of wheels and anywhere beneath the vehicle; clean ATVs, trailers, bicycles, boats, and footwear thoroughly after use and before resuming travel.
+To prevent the spread of spotted knapweed and other unwanted invasives: Wash vehicles thoroughly and often, especially before entering Alaska; pay special attention to areas where soil is likely to be trapped, such as on the insides of wheels and anywhere beneath the vehicle; clean ATVs, trailers, bicycles, boats, and footwear thoroughly after use and before you resume your travel.